AlvinTCH/meter-reader/readme.md

 You can call **localhost:8080/upload-csv** to upload the csv for each meter file.
 Sample file given under [scripts](https://github.com/AlvinTCH/meter-reader/tree/main/scripts)

 ## Testing
 Due to time constraints and knowledge constraints, I have written the test cases using Python.
-It should be migrated to use GORM Sqlmock when given more time.
+It should be migrated to use GORM Sqlmock in the future.
 Here are the test cases it contains:

 1. Normal upload
 2. Uploading a bad file (i.e file does not start with a 100 block)